 and analysis of a national database.

-We present a 15-month-old boy who developed fulminant hepatic failure after
+A 15-month-old boy developed hepatic failure after

 ingesting 10 ml of clove oil.
 After 24 h, the ALT level was in excess of 13,000